On the Occasion of the 11th Asian Pharmaceutical Consortium Conference

 ANPDC: APAC Natural Product Drug Discovery Consortium

-Initiatives aimed at promoting the use of natural products in drug discovery and human resource development
+An initiative to promote the use of natural products in drug discovery and to develop human resources.

-As DSANA and ANPDC make progress each year, we will update our strategy for future activities, and as the use of RWD and Precision Medicine are very important for the pharmaceutical industry, we will gather information on initiatives in Asia and apply it to new strategies.
+As DSANA and ANPDC make progress each year, we will update our strategy for future activities, and as the use of RWD and precision medicine are of great importance to the pharmaceutical industry, we will gather information on initiatives in Asia and apply it to new strategies.

 This year's DA-EWG session featured speakers who are leading initiatives related to the use of RWD and Precision Medicine.
 Since 50% of the world's population lives in Asia, the utilization of RWD and the promotion of Precision Medicine in Asia are extremely important, but challenges also exist.
-Through the activities of the DA-EWG, we will clarify the challenges and consider solutions to these issues through industry-led initiatives.
+Through the activities of the DA-EWG, we will clarify the issues and consider solutions through industry-led initiatives.

 Regulations and Approvals (RA)

-The Regulations and Licensing Team will promote activities based on a newly developed concept paper that looks 10 years into the future.
+The Regulations and Approvals team will promote activities based on a newly developed concept paper looking 10 years into the future.

-- We will continue to promote efforts to provide innovative medical products based on new modalities to the people of Asia, not only in emergencies but also in normal times, for the health and benefit of the population.
+- We will continue our efforts to provide innovative medical products based on new modalities to the people of Asia, not only in emergency situations but also in normal times, for the sake of their health and benefits.

-- We will continue to pursue the regulatory agility we have developed during the pandemic experience and propose probabilities for integrated processes and approaches to deliver innovative medical products based on new modalities.
+- We will continue to pursue the regulatory agility we have developed during the pandemic experience and propose probabilities for an integrated process and approach to deliver innovative medical products based on new modalities.

 The results of the e-labeling survey for 12 Asian economies were reported.

-- Nine economies had access to the latest attachment information from regulatory websites as PDF files, but only two economies used structured formats such as XML, and e-labeling information was interoperable with other electronic data such as electronic health records There were no economies that interoperate e-labeling information with other electronic data such as electronic medical records.
+- Nine economies had access to the latest attachment information from regulatory websites as PDF files, but only two economies used structured formats such as XML, and no economies interoperated e-labeling information with other electronic data such as electronic health records.
+There were no economies that interoperate e-labeling information with other electronic data such as electronic medical records.

-- Most of the paper inserts included with the products were for physicians, and there were two economies that did not require paper inserts to be included.
+- Most of the paper inserts included with the products were attachments for physicians, and there were two economies that did not require paper inserts.

 - Pharmaceutical associations from all economies participating in the APAC e-labeling EWG have begun discussions on e-labeling.